jfaccioni/SCOUTS/doc/howscoutsworks.rst

 Sample names window
 *******************
 In this window, the user must choose what samples to analyse.
-It is crucial that :ref:`sample names are present in the first column of your input data<About sample names>`.
+It is crucial that `sample names are present in the first column of your input data<https://scouts.readthedocs.io/en/master/howscoutsworks.html#about-sample-names>`_.

 These are the elements of the sample names window: